wxin4/Multiagent/README.md

 # Setup and Initialization
 * Install `python 2.7` and ensure it is in path
+* Install matplotlib using -> python2 -m pip install matplotlib.
+(If matplot already installed and you are facing some issues then uninstall using pip uninstall matplotlib) followed by the given command to install matplotlib.
 * Clone the repository
 * go to multiagent directory
 * Inside the directory run command `python pacman.py -p MinimaxAgent -l minimaxClassic -k 2 -n 5 -q`